 Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

-Flour– we used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.
+Flour– I used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.

-Granulated sugar– we like to use granulated sugar, also the most common sugar used in baking.
+Granulated sugar– I like to use granulated sugar, also the most common sugar used in baking.
 Caster sugar will work great as well.

-Vegetable oil – we used vegetable oil for this recipe. canola oil will work great for this recipe.
+Vegetable oil – I used vegetable oil for this recipe.
+Canola oil, olive oil, and coconut oil will work great for this recipe.

 Dark chocolate- use the best quality dark chocolate for the best flavor.
+I used 60% dark chocolate for a bitter taste that is not too strong.
+Feel free to use a higher percentage of dark chocolate.

 Instructions